mickfuzz/phd4/_posts/2022-1-13-3M-framework.md

 - maps -
 - drama process as a reflective frame
  -->

-## Intro  / Abstract

-In this chapter I outline a case study and model for game making to do x, y an z

 I identify tensions emerging from the exploratory stages of my PhD study on families making games together.